The African American Scientists and Technicians of the Manhattan Project

 When World War II ended the scientists and technicians moved on with their lives and work.
 Some became faculty at black colleges and universities in the South.
 Others pursued positions in private industry or returned to government employment.
 Edwin Roberts Russell did all three.
 He chaired the Division of Sciences at Allen University in South Carolina in the late 1940s and early 1950s, then worked for E.I.
 DuPont’s Savannah River Nuclear Laboratory which was a combined government-private industry project.
 Samuel Proctor Massie, one of the Manhattan Project scientists, served as President of North Carolina Central College (now North Carolina Central University) between 1962 and 1966 until his appointment that year by President Lyndon Baines Johnson as the first African American faculty member at the U.S Naval Academy at Annapolis, Maryland.

-Despite these individual success stories, the work of the black scientists and technicians on the Manhattan Project has been largely forgotten by most of those who lived during that era, and unknown to younger generations who are often encouraged to pursue careers in science, technology, engineering, and math without knowing of those pioneers of color in that field nearly eight decades earlier.
+Despite these individual success stories, the work of the black scientists and technicians on the Manhattan Project has been largely forgotten by most of those who lived during that era, and unknown to younger generations who are often encouraged to pursue careers in science, technology, engineering, and math (STEM) without knowing of those pioneers of color in that field nearly eight decades earlier.
 We at BlackPast.org have assembled the names of the individuals who worked on the Manhattan Project.
 Their remarkable profiles are linked below.